amazon-ion/ion-element-kotlin/README.md

 }
 ```

+## Anyone may implement the `IonElement` interface and its sub-interfaces

+Even though it is an interface, it is not possible to implement `ion-java`'s `IonValue` yourself because `ion-java`
+explicitly forbids it.

+This library places no such constraints on the implementations of `IonElement`.
+As long as the behavior is implemented
+correctly (see the documentation of each interface), the implementations of `IonElement` provided by this library are
+fully interoperable with user supplied implementations.

 ## Inheritance Hierarchy of `IonElement` Sub-Interfaces

 The inheritance hierarchy of `IonElement` and its sub-interfaces closely mirrors that of `IonValue` except for the